benlue/coServ/README.md

 * coServ divides up a web page to smaller fragments.
 Earlier versions call those HTML fragments as "blocks" while the official release calls it "palet".

-* "Blocks" are made up of at most four files (HTML, CSS, Javascript and a language resource file), while a palet is defined by a single node.js program (module).
+* A "block" can be composed of up to four files (HTML, CSS, Javascript and a language resource file), while a palet is defined by a single node.js program (module).

 * A new application construct UIC (UI Components) is introduced to further facilitate HTML componentization and refactoring.